JariLatvanen/TicTacToe/README.md

 # TicTacToe
-Front-end Master class home assignment
+Front-end Master class home assignment by Jari Latvanen

 The source code and documentation is located at: https://github.com/JariLatvanen/TicTacToe

-# First uploaded version
+# Version 1.0
 - Game board is dynamic and asked from the user (N x M).
 The board size must be at least 3 x 3.
 - Ask from the user how many game pieces must be next to each other to win (for example 3 in a row, 5 in a row etc).
 - The game can be played in 2 player mode where there are 2 humans playing